Efficient Parallel Reinforcement Learning Framework using the Reactor Model: Performance Comparison Between LF and Ray

 \subsection{Object Size}

-Fig.~\ref{fig:object-size} presents a comparison of the mean overhead for broadcasting and gathering operations on objects of varying sizes using 16 actors, between Ray and Lingua Franca (LF) frameworks, including a 99\% confidence interval (CI).
+Fig.~\ref{fig:object-size} presents a comparison of the mean overhead for broadcasting and gathering operations on objects of varying sizes using 16 actors, between Ray and LF frameworks, including a 99\% confidence interval (CI).
 The x-axis displays the object size in megabytes (MB), ranging from 0 to 500 MB, while the y-axis indicates the overhead in milliseconds.
 From the graph, we can observe that as the object size increases, the overhead for both Ray and LF also increases.
 However, Ray's overhead grows at a higher rate than LF's.
 For instance, with the largest object size of 500 MB, Ray's overhead approaches 800 milliseconds, whereas LF's overhead is about half of that, around 400 milliseconds.

-Both figures~\ref{fig:num-actors} and \ref{fig:object-size} support the hypothesis that the reactor model employed by LF can outperform traditional actor models like Ray, particularly in scenarios with a greater number of actors and larger object size, due to optimizations such as reduced synchronization work and efficient multithreading with No GIL Python.
+Both Fig.~\ref{fig:num-actors} and Fig.\ref{fig:object-size} support the hypothesis that the reactor model employed by LF can outperform traditional actor models like Ray, particularly in scenarios with a greater number of actors and larger object size, due to optimizations such as reduced synchronization work and efficient multithreading with No GIL Python.